vilmarfonseca/invoicenator/README.md

 # Invoicenator - Invoice managing app built with NextJS 13

-InvoicePro is a versatile and user-friendly invoicing application designed to simplify your financial management tasks.
+Invoicenator is a versatile and user-friendly invoicing application designed to simplify your financial management tasks.
 Whether you're a freelancer, small business owner, or a growing enterprise, our app empowers you to take control of your invoicing process with ease.

 - [Invoicenator Live Preview](https://invoicenator.vercel.app/)